janhaviathalye/NormanPD-PDFParser/README.md

 #### extractincidents(incident_data):
 This function processes the downloaded PDF data and extracts the fields:

-Date/Time
+Date/Time <br />
-Incident Number
+Incident Number<br />
-Location
+Location<br />
-Nature of the incident
+Nature of the incident<br />
-ORI The extracted fields are stored in a list of dictionaries for further processing.
+ORI<br /> The extracted fields are stored in a list of dictionaries for further processing.

 #### createdb():